swiftlang/swift-package-manager/Documentation/Registry.md

 A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}/{version}/Package.swift` to retrieve the package manifest for a release.
-A client SHOULD set the `Accept` header to `application/vnd.swift.registry.v1+swift`.
+A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+swift`.

 ```http